fteppe/openGL/README.md

 ## Main features
 - object loading and display
+- cube maps
 - multiple texture channels for normal, specular, Parralax Occlusion Mapping...
+- a scene loader that uses JSON files tailored to this engine that can load models, shaders, materials, lights that can project orthogonal shadows.
 - realtime shadows with light maps.
 - Possibility to mix deferred and forward rendering.
 - depth of field post processing effect.